Feb

 You’re not alone!

-In this webinar, I’ll share three real-world scenarios from my own career across rail, construction, and oil & gas.
-We’ll examine some moments that I got it right, the moments I absolutely didn’t, and the tools I now use to navigate high-pressure conversations with clarity and dignity.
+In this webinar, Sarah Thomas will share three real-world scenarios from her own career across rail, construction, and oil & gas.
+We’ll examine some moments that she got it right, the moments she absolutely didn’t, and the tools she now uses to navigate high-pressure conversations with clarity and dignity.

 If you work in HSE, construction, education, leadership, or any role where tough conversations are part of the job, this session will give you simple, repeatable strategies you can use immediately.